moranyanuka/icc_code/README.md

-# icc_code
+# ICC code
-Official Code for the paper ICC: Quantifying Image Caption Concreteness for Multimodal Dataset Curation
+Official Code for the paper [ICC: Quantifying Image Caption Concreteness for Multimodal Dataset Curation](https://arxiv.org/abs/2403.01306)

 # Release
-We will soon release the code needed to replicate our [paper](https://arxiv.org/abs/2403.01306).
+We will soon release the code needed to replicate our paper.

 For now, we release the ICC model.